-Oh my.
-Where to start?
-Brett and Katie’s wedding was epic.
-There was just so much to photograph.
-And just what a wedding should be – full of smiles and lots of fun and laughter.
+Brett and Katie’s wedding was just what a wedding should be – full of smiles, laughter and lots of fun.

 I arrived at Katie’s parents’ house whilst Katie was having her hair done.
 I’d asked Katie to leave her dress uncovered, shoes out etc so that I could start on photographing the details until she got back from the salon.
 That was 30 minutes of pure fun!
 Katie is a keen horse-rider, well a bit good actually, so I wanted to use the little rocking horse on the staircase in some way.
 Too cute!
 Katie had left me little notes so that I knew what everything was.
-One of which was her something blue – dried bluebells from her grandparents’ garden in a beautiful locket, which she tied to her bouquet.
-Such a lovely touch.
+One of which was her something blue – dried bluebells from her grandparents’ garden in a beautiful locket.
+Such a lovely way to remember.

 Brett and Katie left church in timeless elegance, in a rather rare Lagonda (just check out that car), with Katie holding on to her veil and guests waving their top hats as they drove off.